 Reflecting on Goonhilly Summer School

-In 2020, Holly Holmes, a then-Year-10 student from Cornwall, attended our Annual Summer School.
+In 2022, Holly Holmes, a then-Year-10 student from Cornwall, attended a Summer School event here at Goonhilly.
 Now in Year 12, Holly has kindly taken the time to update us on the impact that her time with us has had on her studies, confidence levels, and plans for the future.

 Thank you Holly for sharing your experiences in this brilliant blog post!
 We’re thrilled to hear that the experience meant so much to you!